rexfordessilfie/nextjs-handler-middleware/README.md

   );
   ```

-  **Example 2: `restrictedRoleMiddleware`**: Ensure that a user has the right role to access the API route.
+  **Example 2**: `restrictedRoleMiddleware`: Ensure that a user has the right role to access the API route.
   ```typescript
   import { getSession } from "next-auth/react";
   import { User } from "lib/types";